anilabhabaral/custom-smt-uppercase/README.md

 # custom-smt-uppercase
-Custom SMT for converting string from lowercase to uppercase
+Custom SMT for converting string field from lowercase to uppercase